rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The direction of crypto currencies is no longer only determined by eccentric visionaries imagining a financial system that gives power back to the people.
-Governments and large corporations are joining the competition to create the worlds leading digital coin.
-Whether for profit, their national interests, or the good of humanity, the winner will be left controlling and overseeing all the worlds transactions.
+Governments and large corporations have joined the race for the worlds leading digital currency.
+Whether for profit, their national interests, or the good of humanity, the winner will be left controlling and overseeing a significant chunk of the worlds transactions.

 Currently very few decentralized currencies are in a position to challenge the upcoming central coins.
-The most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], lack the price stability necessary to be a reliable store of value.
-There have been attempts to create fully decentralized stablecoins, but none have been proven to work in practice on a large scale just yet.

-If fully decentralized currencies don't come up with a solution to scalability and stability soon.
-The future of the financial system might come down to a competition between the large governments of the world and the private sector.
+The most well known crypto currencies, including Bitcoin and Ethereum [@Ethereum:whitepaper], simply lack the price stability necessary to be a reliable store of value.
+While there have been attempts to create fully decentralized stablecoins, none have been proven to work in practice on a large scale.
+With the fundamental problems of money yet unsolved in distributed currencies, the future of the financial system might be decided by competition between the governments of the world and opaque proprietary alternatives.

-Whether and how these parties succeed will have large implications for the future of financial markets of the world, and might determine the level of freedom of the societies of the future.
-Where China and Facebook are making rapid progress.
-Meanwhile, the Eurozone is still deliberating while they might play a vital role in the future of financial markets, by including democratic the process.
+The winner of this race for the future of the financial system might come to determine level of freedom of the societies of the future down to the most basic aspects of our daily lives.
+Where China and Facebook are making rapid progress, the Eurozone is still deliberating.
+Meanwhile their presence in the race might be vital in incorporating the values of personal freedoms and privacy.

 This thesis aims to provide a design for a digital euro that builds on, and recombines mechanisms used by today's stablecoin, and existing Distributed